Idirianuk/WiiM-Ultra-Logitech-Harmony-RPi-Integration/README.md

 It's assumed that you already have an RPi, probably with the light version of RPIos.

+It needs to be connected to the same network as your WiiM device and on the same VLAN (if you use a VLAN setup.
+I don't, for this device).

 Get yourself a cheap remote and IR sensor.
-I got these from the PiHut
+I got mine from the PiHut

 This is the remote that I used: https://thepihut.com/products/mini-remote-control?variant=758604261